kareemamrr/Arabic-RAG/README.md

 ```

 ### App
+- You can find the RAG deployed by clicking this [link](https://monta-rag.streamlit.app/).
-To manually run the streamlit app, navigate to the root project directory and run `streamlit run app.py`
+- To manually run the streamlit app, navigate to the root project directory and run `streamlit run app.py`
 > If you are met with an error 429 from the OpenAI API, please switch the the API key or contact me to switch it myself.